BatyaGG/Gaussian-Mixture-Models/README.md

 iteration number limit.
 To initialize gaussian parameters k-means clustering algorithm is used.
 After GMM is fitted, the model is used to fit GMR to retrieve output features by time input.

+My associated papers with this project:
+**Saduanov, B.**, Alizadeh, T., An, J., & Abibullaev, B. (2018, January).
+Trained by demonstration humanoid robot controlled via a BCI system for telepresence.
+In Brain-Computer Interface (BCI), 2018 6th International Conference on (pp. 1-4).
+IEEE.

+**Saduanov, B.**, Tokmurzina, D., Alizadeh, T., & Abibullaev, B. (2018, March).
+Brain-Computer Interface Humanoid Pre-trained for Interaction with People.
+In Companion of the 2018 ACM/IEEE International Conference on Human-Robot Interaction (pp. 229-230).
+ACM.

 All math and concepts are referred from the book and MATLAB implementation both by professor Sylvain Calinon (http://calinon.ch):

 Calinon, S. (2009)